HuskyDG/Zygisk-FontLoader/README.md

 ## Something else

-* Why use the font upgrade feature from Android 12?
+* Why not using the font upgrade feature from Android 12?

   The font upgrade feature cannot set the default font-weight and language.
 Therefore it can only be used to upgrade/add a font with a single font-weight like emoji font.
 This is exactly how it is used in the documentation.